Golden Age Weaponsmiths San Antonio class Amphibious Assault Ships:

-Maximum Effective Range: As per long range, or medium range missile type (Go to Revised bomb and missile table).
+Maximum Effective Range: As per long range, or medium range missile type (See revised bomb and missile tables for details.)

-Mega Damage: As per long range, or medium range missile type (Go to Revised bomb and missile table).
+Mega Damage: As per long range, or medium range missile type (See revised bomb and missile tables for details.)

-Rate of Fire: One at a time or in volleys of 2, 4, or 16 per melee and can be fired at multiple targets at the same time.
+Rate of Fire: Can fire missiles one at a time or in volleys of two (2), four (4), or sixteen (16) missiles per melee and can be fired at multiple targets at the same time.

 Payload: 16 cells for missiles in forward VLS launcher.
 Two long range missiles, or four medium range missiles may be carried per cell.
 Ship carries no reloads.

-Maximum Effective Range: As per short range missile type (Go to Revised bomb and missile table).
+Maximum Effective Range: As per short range missile type (See revised bomb and missile tables for details.)

-Mega Damage: As per short range missile type (Go to Revised bomb and missile table).
+Mega Damage: As per short range missile type (See revised bomb and missile tables for details.)

-Rate of Fire: One at a time or in volleys of two or four and can be used up to twice per melee.
+Rate of Fire: Can fire missiles one at a time or in volleys of two (2) or four (4) missiles and can be used up to twice per melee.

 Payload: 21 missiles each.